FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking devices and functions.

-Applying vanilla [RFC2544] throughput bisection to software DUTs results in several problems:
+Applying the vanilla [RFC2544] throughput bisection method to software DUTs results in several problems:

 - Binary search takes too long as most trials are done far from the